termsurf/tone/readme.md

 tone-script use tone-script.otf
 ```

-To print Hanakana-font-ready text in the terminal, use:
+To print tone-script-font-ready text in the terminal, use:

 ```bash
 tone-script print "he+lo wrld" tone-script print "$(<story.txt)"
 ```

-Note, you need to write it in Hanakana ASCII, which you can see by looking at the form.js file.
+Note, you need to write it in tone script ASCII (called "call script"), which you can see by looking at the form.js file.

 To view it in the browser fully rendered: